stevecrozz/lithostech.com/_posts/2015-02-16-goodbye-wordpress-hello-jekyll.markdown

 Wordpress.
 In it's first incarnation, it was actually [running Drupal ]({% post_url 2010-03-24-switched-from-drupal-to-wordpress %}).
-And as of yesterday, we can add Wordpress to the list of former lithostech.com platforms. {% picture thumbnail-right 2015/jekyll-homepage.png alt="Jekyll Homepage, Feb 2015" %} This site is now running on Jekyll, and since it seems to be relatively unkown compared to wordpress, I thought I'd take the opportunity to explore this change and explain the move.
+And as of yesterday, we can add Wordpress to the list of former lithostech.com platforms. {% responsive_image path: static/img/full/2015/jekyll-homepage.png alt: "Jekyll Homepage, Feb 2015" class: "img-float-right" %} This site is now running on Jekyll, and since it seems to be relatively unkown compared to wordpress, I thought I'd take the opportunity to explore this change and explain the move.
 What follows could be looked at as a comparison of Wordpress to Jekyll as a blogging platform.

 ## Theming